If a tan is not your top priority, this could be the perfect time to come to Krabi.

-If you are planning to go out to the islands, you can also check the maritime or shipping forecast for Krabi.
+If you are planning to go out to the islands, you can also check the maritime or shipping forecast for Krabi, as boat trips are more affected by wind and waves than rainfall.
 This link is to a basic version in English and it almost always says “all ships should proceed with caution”.
 This is no reason to panic – the actual sea conditions vary hugely in this area of many bays and islands and all tour operators know the waters well.
-However, more serious warnings, e.g. that small boats should keep ashore and / or alerts of wave heights over 2-3m, *may* mean your tour gets cancelled.
-Krabi is located in the lower Andaman Sea, south of Phuket.
+However, more serious warnings, e.g. that small boats should keep ashore and / or alerts of wave heights over 2-3m, may mean your tour gets cancelled.
+Note: Krabi is located in the lower Andaman Sea, south of Phuket.

 There are, believe it or not, some advantages that come with this weather, which is why TAT (Tourism Authority of Thailand) is now promoting this time as the ‘green’ season.
-The interior landscape really comes to life after the long, hot dry spell, offering lush, verdant views, gushing waterfalls and more abundant wildlife to be spotted in the forest, and on kayak trips.
+The interior landscape really comes to life after the long, hot dry spell in March and April, offering lush, verdant views, gushing waterfalls and more abundant wildlife to be spotted in the forest, and on kayak trips.

 Most of these inland activities – temple visits, kayaking and jungle trekking – can be considered all-weather, with reasonable precautions such as non-slip shoes in forest environments.
 Remember, this is warm, fat monsoon rain, not the freezing wintery variety.
 Many people find it adds to the overall exotic experience.

 The exception, as mentioned earlier, is island-hopping, which is affected by rough sea conditions.
-This can occasionally (on average 2-3 days per month) prevent boats going out at all, or force changes in itinerary – Maya Bay on Phi Phi Leh, for example, is often inaccessible in times of high waves.
+This can occasionally (on average 2-3 days per month during low season) prevent boats going out at all, or force changes in itinerary – Maya Bay on Phi Phi Leh, for example, is often inaccessible in times of high waves.
 Some outlying places, such as Ko Rok near Ko Lanta, are completely closed during the off-season.